rhpvorderman/virtual-clusters/README.md

-# Ansible Role: Open Grid Scheduler
+# Virtual Clusters

-Ansible role for setting up a Open Grid Scheduler cluster.
+Recipes for setting up a local virtual cluster using specific scheduling engines.